docusign/mobile-android-sdk/README.md

     ```
 4. Make Application class extend MultiDexApplication (if it doesn't already)
 5. Sync Gradle and/or build your application
-6. Proguard might be required when you create release builds with Proguard enabled.
+6. If app release builds has minifyEnabled true, then go through the following:

+   In the app, if Gradle Plugin version is >= 3.4.0, then the build system uses R8 for app size shrinking.
+Otherwise it uses ProGuard for app size shrinking.

-   Make sure the Proguard version is >= 6.1.1.
+   If using ProGuard, make sure the Proguard version is >= 6.1.1.
    If Proguard version is < 6.1.1, then you can include the Proguard as follows in your gradle build script:
    ```gradle
     build-script {